Chrise-CO/WeRateDogs-Twitter-Archive-Data-Wrangling-/README.md

 ## Introduction

 This is my second project in the Udacity/ALX-T Data Analyst Nanodegree Program which was focused on the data wrangling process.
-In this project, Wrangle and Analyze Data, I used Python and its libraries, to gather data from a variety of sources and in a variety of formats, assessed its quality and tidiness, and then cleaned it in a process called data wrangling.
+In this project, Wrangle and Analyze Data, I used Python and its libraries, to wrangle and explore the Twitter account of @ WeRateDogs; gathering the data through a variety of sources and formats, assessing its quality and tidiness, and then cleaning it using the data wrangling steps.
 I documented my wrangling efforts in a Jupyter Notebook, and showcased them through analyses and visualizations using Python (and its libraries).

 ## Dataset